 Basic Statistics (CDC) – This provides general statistical information about HIV in the U.S., including the total number of new HIV diagnoses in 2019 and recent trends in diagnoses, HIV prevalence, and new diagnoses by transmission category and race/ethnicity.
-Additional information is provided on the population groups most heavily impacted by HIV in the U.S., as well as regional patterns of HIV in the U.S. and worldwide.
-This resource is also available in Spanish.
+Additional information is provided on the population groups most heavily impacted by HIV in the U.S., as well as regional patterns of HIV in the nation.
+Also available in Spanish.

 CDC Fact Sheets on Affected Population Groups

 CDC has produced a series of fact sheets that focus on different population groups affected by HIV/AIDS in the United States.
-These resources follow a similar format, providing selected information on the number of new HIV diagnoses and trends in diagnoses by age, sex, race/ethnicity, and transmission categories; HIV prevalence and deaths; knowledge of HIV status; and the HIV care continuum for the particular group.
-Information is also provided on the specific HIV prevention challenges for each group, and the steps CDC is taking to address these challenges.
 These population groups are listed below with hyperlinks to the corresponding fact sheets.